All of our content is written by humans, not robots. Learn More

 As we promised, here are the potential disadvantages of wireless security systems (and how to manage them).

 • Network connectivity problems: Internet-connected security systems rely heavily on the availability of strong internet connections for reporting alerts.
-When the internet is down, these systems fail to function as well.
-To avoid that issue, choose a system with cellular backup or go 100 percent cellular, which is also wireless.
+When the internet is down, those systems fail to function.
+They might not even be able to alert you when it matters most.
+To avoid that issue, we strongly recommend choosing a cellular system – one that uses cellular signals either as backup or as the sole communication method.
+In our experience, cellular systems are far more reliable than internet-reliant systems.

 • Hacking: When you connect something to the internet, it becomes hackable, and that includes security systems.
 However, the chances of security systems being hacked are extremely low.
 As long as you maintain the best digital security practices — using strong passwords, two-factor authentication, strong Wi-Fi encryption protocols, VPNs, antivirus software, etc. — you have nothing to worry about.